-- 9.75.
+- 9.73.
 For the cases which fall within the Media and Communications List see section 17.
-By Section 11 of the Defamation Act 2013, claims for libel and slander are no longer heard with a Jury without a court order. - 9.76.
+By Section 11 of the Defamation Act 2013, claims for libel and slander are no longer heard with a Jury without a court order. - 9.74.
 For a trial by jury, an application must be made in accordance with CPR 26.11(2) which requires the application to be made at the first case management conference.
-Such

-- application is very rare. - 9.77.
-The process for listing trials within the Media and Communications List is the same as for the Trial list.
+Such application is very rare. - 9.75.
+The process for listing trials within the Media and Communications List is the same as for the QB Civil List.